Parallel Mapper: Introduction and Motivation

 The topology of data is one of the fundamental originating principle in studying data.
 Consider the classical problem of fitting data set of point in $\mathbb{R}^n$ using linear regression.
 In linear regression one usually assumes that data is almost distributed near a hyperplane in $\mathbb{R}^n$.
 See Figure \ref{linear} (a).
 If the data does not meet this assumption then the model chosen to fit the data may not work very well.

-On the hand if the clustering algorithms make the shape assumption that the data forms into clusters.
+On the other hand, a clustering algorithm normally makes the shape assumption that the data falls into clusters.
 See Figure \ref{linear} (b).
 Data can come in many other forms and shapes, see Figure \ref{linear} (c).
-It is the \textit{shape of data} \cite{carlsson2009topology} that drives the meaning of the analytical methods and underlines the fundamental assumptions.
+It is the \textit{shape of data} \cite{carlsson2009topology} that drives the meaning of these analytical methods and determines the successfulness of application of these methods on the data.